IBM-Cloud/terraform-provider-ibm/website/docs/d/scc_provider_type.html.markdown

 You can specify the following arguments for this data source.

-* `instance_id` - (Required, Forces new resource, String) The ID of the SCC instance in a particular region.
 * `provider_type_id` - (Required, Forces new resource, String) The provider type ID.
   * Constraints: The maximum length is `36` characters.
 The minimum length is `32` characters.
 The value must match regular expression `/^[a-zA-Z0-9 ,\\-_]+$/`.